TruptiAShetty/Devlop/jenkins/README.md

     12) Read the file initial password of Jenkins.
         "sudo cat /var/lib/Jenkins/secrets/initialAdminPassword
     13) Copy and paste the initialAdminPassword to the jenkins page and proceed to complete the jenkins installation.
+    14) After the creation of the resources we can clean by using the command. terraform destroy